rbisdorff/Digraph3/docSphinx/html/_sources/tutorial.rst.txt

 3. the graph **edges** : a dictionary with frozensets of pairs of vertices as entries carrying a characteristic value in the range of the previous valuation domain,
 4. and its associated **gamma function** : a dictionary containing the direct neighbors of each vertex, automatically added by the object constructor.

-See the technical documentation of the :ref:`graphs-label`.
+See the technical documentation of the :ref:`graphs module <graphs-label>`.

 Example Python3 session